MYancheff/state-forecasting-beta/Final Project/fin_paper.md

 We want to model state legislative elections, so that we can predict future election results.
 In particular, the most important result people usually want to know is the party composition of the state legislatures, as this can determine the policy agenda for the state.

+### Modeling structure

+As we are trying to predict state legislative outcomes, any given model would look like this:

+Percent of Legislature that are Democrat ~ Known variables before election

+### a

 Unfortunately, forecasting state legislative elections is difficult.
 There is a lot of unobserved characteristics especially at the district level, with certain candidates being of better qualities than others, or particular features of the districts at hand.

 Unfortunately, in Nevada there has been a lot of redistricting, and a lack of precinct level maps that would allow us to account for this by performing a geographic join.
 Without those maps, we cannot account for unobserved variables in districts by tracking them over a long period of time.